 This paper considers different examples of auction markets and develops algorithms for iterative stochastically-based learning of their equilibria.
 The first algorithm is designed to implement learning of the optimum bid in a second-price sealed-bid auction where the valuation of buyers of the same object is unknown to other buyers.
 The second algorithm is suited for double auction markets with separate populations of buyers and sellers who attempt to optimize their individual utility functions during the game.
-In this algorithm buyers and sellers meet each other randomly.
-The third algorithm is also designed for learning in double auction markets, but buyers and sellers meet each other based on their merits.

-All types of auctions presented in this paper are used widely in practice, NYSE and AMEX as examples, where double auctioning rather than the second price auctioning is employed to trade.
+Both types of auctions are used widely in practice as markets as NYSE and AMEX use double auctioning to trade while some antique traders use second price auctioning to trade.

-Evolutionary algorithms have long been used for learning in games, see e.g. [1][2] which discusses convergence of a genetic algorithm proposed for learning of the equilibrium in a double auction market.
+Evolutionary algorithms have long been used for learning in games, see e.g. [1][2] which discuss convergence of a genetic algorithm proposed for learning of the equilibrium in a double auction market.

 Other approaches to solve the same kind of problem include fictitious play, see [13].
-In a fictitious play, the players optimize their actions based on the empirical statistics estimated from the historical actions of their opponents, stationary behavior of opponents is assumed.
+In a fictitious play, the players optimize their actions based on the empirical statistics estimated from the historical actions of their opponents, while stationary behavior of opponents is assumed.
 In partial best response dynamic methods, only some players change their strategies to best reply to previous state of the game, [16].
 In other methods, called replicator dynamic, the number of players using the same strategy grows proportionally to the success of that strategy [16].

-Random search algorithms, [10][6], are preferred stochastic programming techniques in search of solutions to global or nonsmooth optimization problems.
+Random search algorithms, [10][6], are preferred stochastic programming techniques in search of solutions to global or non-smooth optimization problems.
 This also motivates their use as a tool for computation of equilibria in discontinuous games such as auction markets considered here.